isaiaswebnet/limit-characters-in-title/README.md

 == Installation ==

-* Download the plugin and put it in the plugin folder wp-content/plugins;
+* Download the plugin and put it in the plugin folder wp-content/pluginsor or you must install it by uploading the file to WordPress Dashboard> Plugins> Add New and click the "Upload Plugin";

 * Activate the plugin.